Over-the-Air Federated Learning: Rethinking Edge AI Through Signal Processing: Blind Over-the-Air Federated Learning

 \subsection{Fully Blind AirFL}

-The server, equipped with a large number of antennas, leverages high dimensional statistical properties to aggregate effectively.
+The server, equipped with a {sufficiently} large number of antennas, leverages high dimensional statistical properties to aggregate effectively.
 This approach was initially proposed in~\cite{blind} and subsequently examined in greater depth in~\cite{saeed, turky_adc, turky_time, hier_deniz}, providing deeper analyses~\cite{saeed} and several extensions to more practical and complex scenarios, including hardware-impaired transceivers~\cite{turky_adc}, hierarchical multi-cluster architectures~\cite{hier_deniz}, and time-varying fading environments~\cite{turky_time}.
 The main process consists of the following key components:

 \textbf{Signal Assumption:} No pre-processing is performed at the devices.
-Assuming a constant transmit power $P$ and only coarse frame-level synchronization among devices (cf. Subsection~\ref{subsec:sync_aircomp}), the signal received at the $m$-th antenna of the server can be expressed, based on~\eqref{MACsig}, as
+Assuming a constant transmit power $P$ and coarse synchronization as defined in Section~\ref{sec:synchronization_airfl}, the signal received at the $m$-th antenna of the server can be expressed, based on~\eqref{MACsig}, as

 Here, the channel coefficients are further assumed to be i.i.d. and Gaussian distributed, with